ktorio/ktor-documentation/topics/Plugins.md

 [//]: # (title: Plugins)

 <excerpt>
-Get acquainted with plugins that provide common functionality, for example, serialization and content encoding, compression, headers, cookie support, etc.
+Plugins provide common functionality, for example, serialization and content encoding, compression, headers, cookie support, etc.
 </excerpt>

 A typical request/response pipeline in Ktor looks like the following: